sweick23/full-stack-blog-app/README.md

-# Blog-app
+# NoteMaster
 This is my first full-stack project with Node.Js.
-This project is a blogging App where a user can sign up for an account and login and CRUD articles. users who come to the website can view articles but cannot edit, delete or create article.
+This project is a Note App where a user can sign up for an account and login and CRUD Notes.
+Notes that are created are tied to each individual user

 ### Technologies used